Master’s Degree in Finance

 Classes in Finance

 The classes you take in a master’s of finance program will depend on the concentration.
-Here are a few examples of classes you might take while getting your master’s degree.- Corporate Finance – this class is an introduction to the fundamentals of corporate finance such as capital markets, acquisitions, debt securities, and more.
+Here are a few examples of classes you might take while getting your master’s degree.- Corporate Finance – an introduction to the fundamentals of corporate finance such as capital markets, acquisitions, debt securities, and more.

 Admission Requirements